 You’ve probably felt like you are the best auntie or uncle for your nephews and nieces.
 You’ve watched them grow, played with them, gave them awesome gifts on special occasions, and taught them some life lessons.
 You love them as if they are truly yours, but you are one step below the family hierarchy.
-But, you are not the parent.
+You are not the parent.
 Should you have yours?
 Are you ready for a baby?

 According to the Department of Agriculture, raising a child from birth until the age of 17 can cost up to $233,610.
 That is around $14,000 worth of expenses per year.
-That is a lot of money but let’s say you are financially ready.
+That is a lot of money!
+But, let’s say you are financially ready.
 How can you tell if you are really ready to raise your own beautiful child?
 Here are some tell-all signs that you are up for the challenge and set to raise your own baby.

 You’re Not Too Selfish Anymore

 Are you willing to make sacrifices for the benefit of others?
 If you say yes or even if it’s a maybe, then you can be or are ready for a baby.
-Babies have a lot of needs and live on their own schedule.
-This means that you will have to feed them and change them when they are ready, even if its 2 am.
+Babies have a lot of needs and live on their schedule.
+This means that you will have to feed them and change them when they are ready, even if it’s 2 am.

 This also means that you will always have to make their schedule a priority.
 If they’re sick you may have to miss an event that you were planning on attending for months.